 Information may be deleted on request by using the information in the Contact Us section (bottom of page).
 We undertake to perform the deletion within 28 calendar days and will send you a confirmation once the information has been deleted.
 Wherever possible, we will aim to complete the request in advance of a deadline.

 If there is any doubt about the request we may need to verify your identity before commencing the deletion process.

 Once the data is deleted from the system, the data cannot be recovered by any employee at Shetland News Online Ltd.

 Right to rectification

-Please refer to the Contact Us section if the personal information that we hold about you needs to be corrected or updated.
+Please refer to the Contact Us section (bottom of page) if the personal information that we hold about you needs to be corrected or updated.

 Third Party Websites

 Our website includes hyperlinks to, and details of, third party websites.